-Since 1992, Lauren has been a member of the Grammy Award winning New York Voices; a career that has taken her all over the world and allowed her to work with some of music’s greats like Nancy Wilson, George Benson, Bobby McFerrin, Paquito D’Rivera, Jon Hendricks, Annie Ross, Ivan Lins and The Manhattan Transfer.
-NYV is celebrating their 25th Anniversary in 2013 with three new projects, New York Voices Live at the Java Jazz Festival (DVD & CD), New York Voices Live with the WDR Big Band (CD), and their long awaited Holiday CD, Let it Snow.
-Their ever growing list of programs keep them busy with world class symphonies and big bands and their successful education division has grown from offering individual Master Classes and Workshops while on the road to creating the annual New York Voices Vocal Jazz Camp which attracts students of all ages and phases of life and from all over the world.
-This camp is hosted at Bowling Green State University in Ohio.
+Since 1992, Lauren has been a member of the internationally acclaimed New York Voices; a career that has taken her all over the world and allowed her to work with some of music’s gems like Nancy Wilson, George Benson, Bobby McFerrin, Paquito D’Rivera, Jon Hendricks, Annie Ross, Ivan Lins and The Manhattan Transfer.
+NYV celebrated their 25th Anniversary in 2013 with two new projects, New York Voices Live with the WDR Big Band (CD) and their much anticipated Holiday CD, Let it Snow.
+Their ever growing list of programs keep them busy with world class symphonies and big bands and their successful educational division has grown from offering Master Classes and Workshops all over the world to producing the annual New York Voices Vocal Jazz Camp which attracts students of all ages and phases of life from all over the world, currently in partnership with Bowling Green State University in Ohio.